tduszyk/Baltimore_CCTV/Project Proposal.md

 ## Hypothesis

-Our Hypothesis is that Baltimore Police (BPD) use CCTV cameras to enforce certain types of property crimes, largely affecting businesses.
+Our Hypothesis is that Baltimore CCTV cameras are disproportionately located in business areas and are used to prevent property crimes, largely affecting those businesses.
 Our goal is to investigate whether cameras are also placed in areas of the city with high rates of victim-based crime (non-property crimes).

 ### Methods